-However, that doesn’t mean that your immigration status won’t be an important part of the case.
+However, your immigration status may still play an important part in your personal injury case.

 By choosing an attorney who understands the special challenges and risks undocumented immigrants face in the legal system, you can increase your chances of receiving a fair settlement.

 Normally, individuals who are injured on the job can file workers’ compensation claims against their employers to recover lost wages and other damages.

 However, under current Virginia employment law, undocumented immigrants are not eligible for the exact same forms of workers’ compensation as those who can work legally.